BenjaminFraser/GameAPI/README.md

 Battleships is a simple two player game.
 Game instructions are available [here](https://en.wikipedia.org/wiki/Battleship_(game)).

-Each players grid is represented as a two dimensional array of 100 squares, consisting of 10 rows and 10 columns.
+Each players grid is represented as a two dimensional list of 100 squares, consisting of 10 rows and 10 columns.
 When initialised, the grid is as follows:

 [['-', '-', '-', '-', '-', '-', '-', '-', '-', '-'],